 The NFL regular season is winding down, but there are still plenty of opportunities to place a bet using one of the many NY sports betting apps.

-There are big names like DraftKings New York and lesser-known names like BetRivers NY.
-No matter which app you choose, there is a sign-up bonus available that will help you get your wagering started on the right foot.
+There are big names like DraftKings NY and lesser-known names like BetRivers NY.
+No matter which app you choose, there is a New York sports betting bonus available that will help you get your wagering started on the right foot.

 Here are the top three available for this weekend’s games.